PraxedoOur blog Wastewater Treatment Automation: Key Tips to Gain Efficiencies

 Beyond simply doing the job, there’s a need to follow strict health and safety rules where there is continuous exposure to hazard.
 Conditions may be wet, dirty, and include exposure to chemicals.
 Operating equipment requires close attention and often, physical strength.
 Not to mention, the job can be isolating — especially for people who work during late night or pre-dawn hours.

 Well-defined processes can help teams gain access to knowledge, in-the-moment.
-With high quality education, people build problem-solving skills in real-time.
-For example, Praxedo provides mobile tools to help teams streamline business processes and workflows to get everyone on the same page.
-The mobile app allows technicians to input data collected onsite even while offline.
+With high-quality education, people build problem-solving skills in real-time.
+For example, Praxedo provides mobile field service management tools to help teams streamline business processes and workflows to get everyone on the same page.
+The field service mobile app allows technicians to input data collected onsite even while offline.
 The information is synched as soon as a network connection is re-established.

 Instructions are available to help field teams get answers to their questions.
 With documented processes, teams know what steps they need to carefully follow during high-stakes situations, anytime, anywhere.

-Teams need an integrated solution to take pictures to incorporate into work orders.
+Teams need an integrated field service management solution to take pictures to incorporate into work orders.
 This solution needs a history of what was done in the past in terms of treatments to the water at that customer site.
-Access to this information enables regular maintenance, to get ahead of challenges before they have a chance to happen.
+Access to this information enables regular maintenance, to get ahead of field service management challenges before they have a chance to happen.

-Field service software can help with simplifying processes and ensure that personnel have the tools that they need to improve efficiencies in their roles.
+Field service software can help with simplifying processes and ensure that personnel have the field service management tools that they need to improve efficiencies in their roles.

 4. Streamline work orders

 Everyone is busier than ever these days and under tremendous pressure to execute.
-Wastewater treatment technicians need tools and resources to simplify their to-do lists.
+Wastewater treatment technicians need field service management tools and resources to simplify their to-do lists.
 A well-planned work order management process can help field techs stay efficient and productive.

-Best-of-breed technology can help simplify work order management for everyone.
-The key is to have a platform that integrates seamlessly with third-party systems, and of course replace paper-based tools.
-With this software, you can create customizations based on specific features that are important to you.
+Best-of-breed field service technology can help simplify work order management for everyone.
+The key is to have a platform that integrates seamlessly with third-party systems, and of course, replaces paper-based tools.
+With this software, you can create customizations based on specific field service management software features that are important to you.

 For instance, with Praxedo, you can create smart forms that verify that data being entered by field technicians is accurate.
 You can also make forms easier to understand by pre-populating certain fields, in addition to making them more user-friendly with electronic signature options.
 There’s also a photo editing tool to annotate snapshots.
 From the moment of completion, work order reports are automatically transmitted from the field tech’s mobile device to the central office for processing.